openebs-archive/openebs-docs/docs/supportedplatforms.md

 ## Azure Cloud

 On Azure, kubelet runs inside a container and open-iscsi packages are not available by default on Azure.
-Refer to the instructions to install and configure [open-iscsi on Azure](/docs/prerequisites.html#Azure)
+Refer to the instructions to install and configure [open-iscsi on Azure](https://github.com/openebs/openebs-docs/blob/master/docs/openebs_azure.md)

-Once the prerequisites are met you can follow the steps as mentioned in [installation](/docs/installation.html#Install) section.
+Once the prerequisites are met you can follow the steps as mentioned in [installation](/docs/installation.html) section like you install OpenEBS on a vanilla Kubernetes cluster

 <a name="AWS"></a>

 ## AWS

 On AWS, you can setup Kubernetes cluster using ubuntu machines using EC2.
-Once the prerequisites are met you can follow the steps as mentioned in [installation](/docs/installation.html#Install) section.
+Once the prerequisites are met you can follow the steps as mentioned in [installation](/docs/installation.html) section

 <a name="IBM"></a>

 ## IBM Cloud Private

-<<Write the IBM Cloud Private specs, add a screenshot>>
+OpenEBS is tested with IBM Private Cloud 2.1 version.
+For details on how to integrate OpenEBS into IBM Private Cloud charts/catalog, [refer to the instructions here](/docs/ibmcloud.html)

 <a name="OpenShift"></a>